kcsmith-uiuc/TubePinchValve/README.md

-# Capillary-Tube-Valve-Switch-PCB
+# TubePinchValve-PCB
-This repository contains information about the design, applications, and procurement information for this apparatus.
 Documentation of the UIUC-Smith Laboratory's valve switching apparatus by pinching a tube.
 This apparatus uses an Arduino microcontroller to actuate a servo that is used to pinch one tube while another tube is left unpinched, thus acting as a three-way valve.
 This apparatus has found particular use in directing water flow through a battery-based electrochemical desalination process, as described and used in the following references:

 [1] Reale, E. R., Regenwetter, L., Agrawal, A., Dardón, B., Dicola, N., Sanagala, S., & Smith, K. C. (2021).
 Low porosity, high areal-capacity Prussian blue analogue electrodes enhance salt removal and thermodynamic efficiency in symmetric Faradaic deionization with automated fluid control.
 Water Research X, 13, 100116. https://doi.org/10.1016/j.wroa.2021.100116